IndomieGorengSatu/Mie/README.md

-## I used to be addicted to the hokey pokey, but I turned myself around.
+## I applied to be a doorman but didn't get the job due to lack of experience.
+That surprised me, I thought it was an entry level position.